WeijersLab/AuxPhos/README.md

 ---

-If you have any suggestions, feedback or issues, please write to us (XXX@email.com) or 'create an issue' here in the GitHub repository.
+If you have any suggestions, feedback or issues, please write to us (dolf [dot] weijers [at] wur [dot] nl) or 'create an issue' here in the GitHub repository.